 09|2023

-After your initial consultation here at the clinic, if you start your weight loss subscription, we will show you how to use these medications, which will be delivered to you at home.
+After your initial consultation here at the clinic, we will show you how to use these medications, which will be delivered to you at home.
 You can save this page for reference, or I highly recommend you check out our video on Youtube here.

 Preparation